-Thread the detent ball retainer (Fig. 2, (tem 20) into the apool and.
-Torque the detent ball retainer to 175 in this +/-4 in 15s.
-This can be accomplished by using a crows-foot socket on the flux of the clevis, and holding the spool by inserting a round, steel rod or screwdriver through the hole in the ball retainer.
+Thread the detent ball retainer (Fig. 2, item 20) into the spool and.
+Torque the detent bull recauser to 175 in the +/-4 in the.
+This can be accomplished by using a crows-foot socket on the flatt of the clevis, and holding the spool by inserting a round, steel rod or screwdriver through the hole in the ball retainer.